criteo/kerberos-docker/README.md

 [![Build status](https://github.com/criteo/kerberos-docker/actions/workflows/ci.yml/badge.svg)](https://github.com/criteo/kerberos-docker/actions/workflows/ci.yml)

-Kerberos/Docker is a project to easily run a **MIT Kerberos V5** architecture in a cluster of **Docker containers**.
+Kerberos/Docker is a project that enables the easy deployment of a **MIT Kerberos V5** architecture in a cluster of **Docker containers**.
 It is beneficial for running integration tests on projects using Kerberos, as well as for learning and testing Kerberos solutions and administration.

 <p align="center">
   <img src="./doc/kerberos-docker-logo.png" width=200/>